-Arthritis is different for different clients.
-Some have enlarged knuckles and little pain and others unfortunately have both.
+Arthritis is different for different people.
+Some have enlarged knuckles and little pain and some have enlarged knuckles and pain.

 Would Finger Mate Work?

-Also when I showed her the Finger Mate sizer set to establish her knuckle-to-finger differential the firmness of the hinge when pulled to open it seemed to hurt her a little.
+When I showed her the Finger Mate sizer set to establish her knuckle-to-finger differential the firmness of the hinge when I pulled to open, seemed to hurt her a little.